ravendb/docs/version_2/docs/studio/multi-database.markdown

 RavenDB supports multi-tenancy, and the Management Studio provides an easy way to manage multiple tenants from the same UI, and to create new tenants.

-At the top right corner of each screen, by the RavenDB logo, we have several indicators.
+At the top right corner of each screen, by the RavenDB logo, we have several indicators:
 ![](Images/studio_base_2.PNG)

 On the right we have a dot the represents the online status of the sever (red - offline, green online).
 On the left we have the name of the current tenant you are working against is shown.
 Clicking on it will open a list of other available tenants, and selecting another one from that list will shift the Studio to working against that tenant.
-In the middle we have the settings button which we will go into later in the page //TODO: link
+In the middle we have the settings button which we will go into later in the page.

 ## Creating a new tenant
 When you load the studio, if you don't have any databases on the server (other then the system database) you will get the "Create a new database" window.